BPeacker/LLM-for-irAEs/README.md

     cd LLM-for-irAEs
     ```

-    Assuming you have not changed directories in command-line after step 2 and before this step, your working directory will now be in the ```LLM-for-irAEs``` folder.
+    Assuming you have not changed directories in command line after step 2 and before this step, your working directory will now be in the ```LLM-for-irAEs``` folder.

 5. Install Anaconda Distribution as according to your operating system:
    - [Anaconda Distribution download](https://docs.anaconda.com/anaconda/install/)